AnonymousForReviewer/PaveDecision/README.md

-This repository include the source code of the www.PaveDecision.com application
+This temporary repository includes the source code of the www.PaveDecision.com application that is created to support the peer review process of Automation in Construction journal.
+This temporary folder will be deleted after the peer review is completed.